HITLabNZ/transform-flow-visualisation/README.md

 # Transform Flow Visualisation

-Transform Flow Visualisation is a tool for offline analyse of mobile device sensor data and video streams.
-It is designed to be a toolbox for developing new algorithms for image alignment, localisation and mapping.
+Transform Flow Visualisation is a tool for the offline analysis of mobile device sensor data and video streams.
+It is designed to assist with the development of tracking and registration algorithms for outdoor augmented reality.

 ## Build and Install